euwbah/musescore-xen-tuner/README.md

 Represents a ligature declaration.

 `regarding` is an unordered set representing which n-th accidental chains to consider when searching for exact `AccidentalVector` matches.
+(The indices are 0-based)

-`LigAccVector` is a subspace of `AccidentalVector` with only the `n`-th accidental chains included by `regarding`.
+`LigAccVector` is a subspace of `AccidentalVector` which corresponds to the respective accidental chains included by `regarding`.

 #### `TuningConfig`